Skip to main content

 Consultation of a view from join

-After selecting the view, the navigation menu switches to the Views section under All elements.
+When selecting a view, the navigation tree switches to the Views section:

 Available operations: